- Location: Ohio

 If you need to check your license status, you may always obtain a copy of your driving record.

-While it's illegal to drive on an expired license, you have up to six months after it expires to renew it without being forced to restart the driver licensing process.
-After your license is expired for about 45 days, you should receive a notice from the Bureau of Motor Vehicles (BMV) reminding you that your license is expired.
+While it's illegal to drive on an expired license, you have up to 6 months after it expires to renew it without being forced to restart the driver licensing process.
 You can always buy a copy of your driving record to check your driver license status if you're not sure.

-If your license remains expired longer than six months you will be required to reapply for a new license.
+If your license remains expired longer than 6 months, you will be required to reapply for a new license.
 This means applying for an instruction permit and passing a road test.

 Suspended licensing issues can be complicated.
 But, you can always check on your current license status by ordering a copy of your driving record.
 Also, your insurance premiums will likely increase, so it's a good idea to visit our Insurance Center and find the most affordable rates for you.

 Our Suspended License page provides detailed information on how to reinstate your license, as well as the costs involved.